Announcement opens continuously from 10/02/2023, with periodic cut-offs.

 - MMC endorsed as: Any Unlicensed Rating in the Deck Department, or Able Seaman Unlimited.

-- STCW Certificate endorsed as: Officer-In-Charge of a Navigation Watch, or Chief Mate, or Master; STCW may not include limitations of validity on vessels operating in the GMDSS system, or aboard ARPA or radar-equipped vessels.
+- STCW Certificate endorsed CAPACITY as Officer-In-Charge of a Navigation Watch, or Chief Mate, or Master; STCW may not include limitations of validity on vessels operating in the GMDSS system, or aboard ARPA or radar-equipped vessels.

 - A Federal Communications Commission GMDSS Radio Operator's License - Above credentials and endorsements must be valid for at least seven months.